 7 Attributes of the Considerate Christian

 Where have all the manners gone in society today?
-We don’t have to look any further than the comments section of any online article (it doesn’t even have to be about a controversial issue!) to find lots of rude—and even cruel remarks.
+We don’t have to look any further than the comments section of online articles (the topic doesn’t even have to be about a controversial issue!) to find lots of rude—and even cruel—remarks.
 Civility seems to be an increasingly uncommon attribute in much of the world.

-The basis of all good manners is consideration for the feelings of others.
-Christians should be known for being especially gracious, loving, and kind.
+The basis of all good manners is consideration for the feelings of others, and Christians should be known for being especially gracious, loving, and kind.
 Here are seven attributes of considerate Christians:

 1. They are inclusive.